Mcnoble1/ShegeFund/README.md

 Saving Circle (AJO)
 Create and join automated saving circles with your friends (coming soon).

+# Todo
+- Users being able to add pictures and upload a crowdfunding video

 ### Demo Video

 ### Getting Started with ShegeFund locally